strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 #examples of strapi export:

-strapi export myData #exports your data with the default parameters using the filename myData. strapi export --encrypt false #exports your data without encryption. strapi export --max-size 100 #allows a maximum file size of 100 MB. strapi export --exclude XXXXXX #exports your data excluding XXXXX.
+strapi export myData #exports your data with the default parameters and the filename myData. strapi export --encrypt false #exports your data without encryption. strapi export --max-size 100 #allows a maximum file size of 100 MB.

 ```